melodysyue/Basic-Hypothesis-Testing/hypothesis_testing.md

 ![](hypothesis_testing_files/figure-markdown_github/unnamed-chunk-3-2.png)

-Make a QQ plot.
+**Make a QQ plot**.
 A Q-Q plot is a graphical method for comparing two probability distributions by plotting their quantiles against each other.
 If the distributions are identical, the points will lie on a line with a slope of 1If they have the same shape but are related by a linear transformation, the Q-Q plot will be linear but with a slope other than 1.
 Q-Q plots allow you to spot outliers.
 QQ plot has the following format qqplot(distribution1, distribution2)

 ``` r
 qqplot(dnorm(seq(min(ww_data$scaled_effect), max(ww_data$scaled_effect), 0.01),